lynnfaraday/aresmush.com/tutorials/code/quickstart/tinker-intro.md

       client.emit "Hello, #{enactor.name}!"
     end

-> <i class="fa fa-info-circle"></i> **Tip:** There's other code in the tinker file, but we don't need to mess with that.
+{% include tip.html content="There's other code in the tinker file, but we don't need to mess with that.
 In these examples, we'll only be changing the 'handle' method.
-The other code will be explained in future tutorials.
+The other code will be explained in future tutorials." %}

 After saving, go back to your MUSH client (logged in with your coder character) and type `tinker`.
 You should see:  "Hello, Headwiz!" (or whatever your character's name is.)

 We're going to continue using the tinker command for the remaining exercises in this tutorial.
 There's a more in-depth [Tinkering Tutorial](/tutorials/code/tinker.html) if you want to learn more about tinkering when you've finished with the Quickstart.

-> <i class="fa fa-info-circle"></i> **Tip:** If you get an error when saving or executing your code, check to make sure you've typed it exactly as indicated in each exercise.
-Usually errors result from misplaced braces `{}` or missing `end` statements.
+{% include tip.html content="If you get an error when saving or executing your code, check to make sure you've typed it exactly as indicated in each exercise.
+Usually errors result from misplaced braces  <code>{}</code>  or missing  <code>end</code>  statements." %}